Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

 One DynamoDB Table is split into partitions and distributed across the cluster.

 One table T is split into 3 partitions P1, P2, P3.
-Each partition is replicated twice across the cluster for High Availibility, Fault Tolerance
+Each partition is replicated twice across the cluster for High Availibility, Fault Tolerance.

 If Load on one partition increases beyond certain threshold, ( docs within that are updated frequently), it can be split into two and placed on different nodes.